gridconnect-official/RazerChroma/README.md

   - CHR373HA: Rope Light
   - CHR381HA: 2m Strip Light
   - CHR382HA: 5m Strip Light
+> [!IMPORTANT]
+> A maximum of 10 Chroma-compatible Grid Connect products can be synced at any time (You can have more than 10 paired, but only 10 of them will sync)

-### Installation Instructions:
+## Installation Instructions:
 1. Download and install Razer Synapse and Razer Chroma on your PC.
    - [Razer Synapse and Razer Chroma linked here](https://www.razer.com/au-en/chroma)
-2. Download the latest release (.exe) of the Grid Connect Desktop App from the [Releases](https://github.com/gridconnect-official/RazerChroma/releases) section
+2. Download the latest release (.exe) of the Grid Connect Desktop App from the [Releases](https://github.com/gridconnect-official/RazerChroma/releases) section in this repository.
 3. Install the Grid Connect Desktop App on your PC
+> [!NOTE]
-  - If a 'Windows protected your PC' popup appears when installing, in that window, press 'More Info' and then 'Run Anyway'
+> If a 'Windows protected your PC' popup appears when installing, in that window, press 'More Info' and then 'Run Anyway'

 ### Enabling Razer Chroma function for Chroma-compatible Grid Connect products:
 1. Pair your Chroma-compatible Grid Connect product to the Grid Connect mobile app on your phone, using the pairing instructions provided in the product's box.